El Peñon de Ifach

 Ready for the climb

 It is definitely worth exploring the rock.
-We would advise you to get some information at the start in the visitor centre (Penyal d’Ifac Aula de Naturalez).
-It is also a good idea to bring some water, because there are no food and drink outlets on the way.
+We would advise you to get some information at the start of the visitor center (Penyal d’Ifac Aula de Naturalez).
+It is also a good idea to bring some water because there are no food and drink outlets on the way.

 Once you are ready to start, you only need to determine your route, depending on your level and/or condition.
 But each route offers a beautiful experience and fantastic views.